firebase/quickstart-ios/crashlytics/OUTLINE.md

 ### Reachability
 There are many reasons behind a crash, and developers are challenged to understand the root cause behind the crash in order to apply the proper fix.
-To help developers get a better understanding on getting different types of information from the crash can help them understand the crash better.
-One of which is to have the information about a device’s network configuration settings.
+Thus, receiving different types of information from the crash can help developers to understand the crash.
+Reachability gives information about a device’s network configuration settings.
 [Reachability.swift](https://github.com/ashleymills/Reachability.swift) uses the [System Configuration](https://developer.apple.com/documentation/systemconfiguration) framework to monitor the network state of a device.
 It is a replacement for [Apple's